Who is Jo Franklin?

 My favourite book is ‘Member of the Wedding’ by Carson McCullers.
 It’s the story of 12 year old Frankie, who doesn’t feel she belongs anymore, so she tries to become a member of her brother’s wedding.
 I cry every time I read it.

-My biggest influences are Morrissey and Sylvia Plath.
+My biggest influences are The Smiths and Sylvia Plath.

 They both write amazingly astute words about deep feelings with a slightly skewed outlook on life.